andypeng93/King_County_Housing_Prices/README.md

 2) Zipcodes around certain locations such as Mercer Island tend to cost more than houses away from Mercer Island.

-3) The bigger the footage of the home is the more expensive the housing price is.
+3) The larger the footage of the home is the more expensive the housing price is.

 ## Limitations & Next Steps